-Philip Rosedale is a digital pioneer, founder of Second Life, one of the first virtual worlds and still a leading social platform for adults.
+Philip Rosedale is a digital pioneer and founder of Second Life—one of the first virtual worlds and still a leading social platform for adults.
 Linden Lab, Second Life’s parent company, now has two decades of experience in managing an online world, including development of a virtual currency traded around the globe.
 He talks to Global Finance about what they’ve learned and larger hopes for the metaverse.

 GF: What is the metaverse?

 Rosedale: When people say ‘metaverse,’ they think of a live social version of the Internet, combining two changes.
 First is moving from 2D to 3D.
 Many things we do on the Internet will make more sense in 3D.
 Second is interaction with other people in real time.
 But it’s an aspirational term.
 Nobody has built it exactly yet.

 The use cases aren’t strong yet.
 If you're talking about kids between seven and 14, everything they're doing is video games, but at the same time, I don't think they really care to have a metaverse.
 When 20-year-olds communicate with each other, they do not use avatars, they use their real faces or audio.
 The interesting question of the metaverse is: If you're older than 14 and want to go online and be with other people, how would that work?
 What would that be like?
 Other than Second Life and a couple of other small examples, there's no adults communicating with each other in metaverse-like spaces.
 So I think we're likely to see companies continuing to ship things that are experiments in this regard, and that process is likely to go on for the next, say, five years.

 GF: Will all businesses need to be there?

 Rosedale: When I started Second Life, I would have told you ‘yes’ every business would need to be in the metaverse.
 Now I don't think that's necessarily so.
 We will almost certainly do some types of shopping in 3D environments where we have a live presence with others.
 I wouldn't say, though, that it's necessary for everything.